ajdillhoff/CSE6363/assignments/assignment1/README.md

 For the first classifier, implement a `LogisticRegression` class similar to how the `LinearRegression` class was implemented.
 The `fit` method should use either the normal equations or gradient descent to come up with an optimal set of parameters.

-## 2.2 Linear Discriminant Analysis

-The second model you will explore in this assignment is Linear Discriminant Analysis.
-Implement both a `fit` and `predict` method following the details [https://ajdillhoff.github.io/notes/linear_discriminant_analysis/](described here.)

-The parameter update equations were derived via Maximum Likelihood Estimation and can be estimated directly from the data.
-You do not need to create a covariance matrix for each class.
-Instead, use a shared covariance matrix which is computed as

-$$
-\Sigma = \frac{1}{n} \sum_{k=1}^K n_k \Sigma_k,
-$$

-where $n$ is the total number of samples, $n_k$ is the number of samples belonging to class $k$, and $\Sigma_k$ is the covariance matrix for class $k$.

-## 2.3 Testing
+## 2.2 Testing

 For each trained model, compute the accuracy on the test set that was set aside for each data variant.
-Since there are 3 variants, there should be 3 comparisons of Logistic Regression versus LDA.
+Since there are 3 variants, there should be 3 comparisons of Logistic Regression.
 Implement each variant evaluation as a separate script.
-Name the scripts `eval_classifiers1.py`, `eval_classifiers2.py`, etc.
+Name the scripts `eval_classifier1.py`, `eval_classifier2.py`, etc.

 These scripts should load the best trained weights, evaluate the accuracy on the test set, and print the accuracy to the console.